-As a word of caution, all paths at the Tulum Ruins are prone to puddles, so if you have the flexibility with your travel dates, try to hit it on a day when it hasn’t rained.
+As a word of caution, all paths at the Tulum Ruins are prone to puddles.
+So, if you have flexibility with your travel dates, try to visit on a day when it hasn’t rained.

-I know, easier said than done in a tropical climate!
+I know, it’s easier said than done in a tropical climate.

 Photo Journey of Arriving at the Ocean View

-If you’ve ever seen a photo of the Tulum ruins, you’re surely thinking, what about the ocean?
-In case you’re out of the loop, this is the most iconic view of the Tulum Ruins, taken from the top of a small hill:
+If you’ve ever seen a photo of the Tulum ruins, you’re surely wondering, what about the ocean?
+This is the most iconic view of the Tulum Ruins, taken from the top of a small hill:

 What’s even more frustrating is that it wouldn’t be difficult to make it accessible—the hill isn’t that high, and even if they threw a steep-ish ramp together like the ones you will have passed to arrive at the ruins, at least it would be something.

 That said, if you’re a manual wheelchair user and are experienced at popping up staircases, you can likely get up to the top of this view.
 I’ll show you some photos next so you know what to expect.

-If you have an electric chair, you’ll need to battle a bit of sand, but you can get a glimpse of the ocean from the ground floor.
+If you have a power chair, you’ll need to battle a bit of sand, but you can get a glimpse of the ocean from the ground floor.

-With that overview, let’s dive into a photo journey of seeing ocean views at the Tulum Ruins as a wheelchair user.
+With that overview, here’s a photo journey of how to see ocean views at the Tulum Ruins as a wheelchair user.

 Wheelchair Accessible Beaches in Tulum

-With so much talk about the ocean, you might be ready to hit the beach at this point.
-In happier news, Tulum offers a handful of wheelchair accessible beaches.
-The two that I visited included:
+With so much talk about the ocean, you might be ready to hit the beach.

 - Playa Maya (specially designed for wheelchair users)

 - Playa Santa Fe

-When you’re driving around Tulum, you can look for the following sign to know if the beach is designed for wheelchair users:
+When you’re driving around Tulum, look for the following sign to know if a beach is wheelchair accessible: